line/line-bot-sdk-go/README.md

 ### Receiver ###

-To send a message to user/group/room, you might need an ID
+To send a message to a user, group, or room, you need either an ID

 ```go
 	userID := event.Source.UserID